-Red makes a statement for any season of the year.
+Christmas kitchens feature red cabinets that make a bold design statement during any season of the year.

-Bright, festive and high octane, red is one of my favorite colors for kitchens, appliances and fitted designs and one I seriously considered when we built our house.
+Bright, festive and high octane, Christmas kitchens are red — one of my favorite colors for kitchens and appliances.
+I seriously considered red cabinets when we built our house.
 I know why.
 In the corner of my childhood home, my Dad had installed a bright red leather booth.
 I adored sitting there with my Mom while we ate lunch so happy associations with the color stuck.

 Red, white and green looks naturally festive this time of the year but it’s also a classic combination – particularly with the 1940’s vibe jadeite hue.
 While I’m not usually a fan of contrasting wall color it works here because everything above the base cabinets is ivory – which allows them to pop.